Countable sets versus sets that are countable in Reverse Mathematics: Introduction

-Thus, we are led to the following motivating questions. \begin{enumerate} \item[(Q0)] Does replacing `sequence' by `countable set' make a (big) difference? \item[(Q1)] Does replacing `countable' by `strongly countable' make a (big) difference? \item[(Q2)] Are there (elementary) differences between sequences and nets with countable index sets? \item[(Q3)] Are there natural splittings\footnote{A relatively rare phenomenon in second-order RM is when a natural theorem $A$ can be `split' as follows into two (somewhat) natural components $B$ and $C$ (say over $\RCA_{0}$): $A\asa [B+C] $.
+Thus, we are led to the following motivating questions. \begin{enumerate} \item[(Q0)] Does replacing `sequence' by `countable set' make a (big) difference? \item[(Q1)] Does replacing `countable' by `strongly countable' make a (big) difference? \item[(Q2)] Are there (elementary) differences between sequences and nets with countable index sets? \item[(Q3)] Are there natural splittings\footnote{A relatively rare phenomenon in second-order RM is when a natural theorem $A$ can be `split' as follows into two (somewhat) natural components $B$ and $C$ (say over $\RCA_{0}$): $A\asa [B\wedge C] $.
 As explored in \cite{samsplit}, there is a plethora of splittings to be found in \emph{third-order} RM. } involving `countable' and `strongly countable'? \end{enumerate} Regarding (Q0), we exhibit numerous theorems for which the logical strength changes (sometimes dramatically) upon replacing `sequence' by `countable set'.
 This includes theorems by Borel, Ramsey, and K\"onig that were \emph{originally} formulated using `countable set' (rather than `sequence') or at least in set theory lingo.
 Moreover, we identify a number of theorems about countable sets that give rise to $\SIX$ when combined with higher-order $\FIVE$, i.e.\ the Suslin functional.
 The first such example, namely the Bolzano-Weierstrass theorem for countable sets in $2^{\N}$, was identified in \cite{dagsamX}, and we obtain a number of interesting equivalences in Section \ref{LP}.
-According to Rathjen (\cite{rathjenICM}), $\SIX$ \emph{dwarfs} $\FIVE$.
+According to Rathjen (\cite{rathjenICM}), $\SIX$ \emph{dwarfs} $\FIVE$ and Martin-L\"of talks of a \emph{chasm} and \emph{abyss} between these two systems in \cite{loefenlei}.

 Regarding (Q1), the previous paragraph establishes that basic well-known theorems from second-order RM formulated with Kunen's notion of countable are \emph{explosive}, i.e.\ become much stronger when combined with discontinuous (comprehension) functionals.
 These theorems are not provable in $\Z_{2}^{\omega}$, while using the Hrbacek-Jech notion of countable set, the same theorems are \emph{no longer} explosive, while still not provable in $\Z_{2}^{\omega}$.
 All these theorems are provable in $\Z_{2}^{\Omega}$; $\Z_{2}^{\omega}$ and $\Z_{2}^{\Omega}$ are the conservative extensions of $\Z_{2}$ with third and fourth-order comprehension from Section~\ref{HCT}.